heyolaniran/essentials-of-my-lpd-topics/hash-timelocked-contract-topic-001.md

 # Hash Timelocked Contract (HTLC)

     Hello guys, welcome to my first topic in Lightning Protocol Development.
-    In this topic, we will be discussing Hash Timelocked Contract (HTLC).
+    In this topic, we will be discussing about Hash Timelocked Contract (HTLC).

 ## What is a HTLC ?
 A hash Timelocked contract is basically a contract between two entities (nodes) in the lightning Network.
 This contract says: